heremaps/here-data-sdk-cpp/README.md

 When new API is introduced in Data SDK for C++, the old one is not deleted straight away.
 The standard API deprecation time is 6 months.
 It gives you time to switch to new code.
 However, we do not provide ABI backward compatibility.

-All of the deprecated methods, functions, and parameters are documented in the Data SDK for C++ <a href="https://developer.here.com/documentation/sdk-cpp/api_reference/index.html" target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/CHANGELOG.md" target="_blank">changelog</a>.
+Learn more about deprecated methods, functions, and parameters in the Data SDK for C++ <a href="https://developer.here.com/documentation/sdk-cpp/api_reference/index.html" target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/CHANGELOG.md" target="_blank">changelog</a>.

 For more information on Data SDK for C++, see our <a href="https://developer.here.com/documentation/sdk-cpp/dev_guide/index.html" target="blank">Developer Guide</a>.